SyncfusionExamples/customize-the-ui-appearance-using-visual-states-in-.net-maui-accordion/README.md

 This sample demonstrates how to customize the UI appearance of the Syncfusion SfAccordion control in a .NET MAUI app using Visual State Manager (VSM).
 It shows how to define visual states such as "Expanded" and "Collapsed" for `AccordionItem` and apply property setters (for example header background and icon color) that update automatically when the state changes.

-For a full getting-started guide to the SfAccordion control, see the Syncfusion user guide: [Getting Started with Xamarin Accordion (SfAccordion)](https://help.syncfusion.com/xamarin/accordion/getting-started)
+For a full getting-started guide to the SfAccordion control, see the Syncfusion user guide: [Getting Started with MAUI Accordion](https://help.syncfusion.com/maui/accordion/getting-started)

 ## Overview